isabella232/adobeio-codelabs-alarms/lessons/welldone.md

 ## Well done

-You have successfully completed the codelab and learnt how to build an awesome app.
+Congratulations!
+You have successfully completed the codelab.

 ### Achievements

 You have learned:

-* A
-* B
-* C
+* How to set up a headless Firefly app with a scheduler using triggers and rules
+* How to apply different types of alarm feed to fit your need

-### What's next ?
+### What's next?

-Stay tuned.
+Check out other useful codelabs for your projects at [Adobe I/O Codelabs website](https://adobedocs.github.io/adobeio-codelabs).